Modelling non-linear control systems using the discrete Urysohn operator: Identification of the discrete Urysohn operator

 \section{Identification of the discrete Urysohn operator}

-The identification problem for the discrete Urysohn operator consists in finding the unknown elements of matrix $U$ using known discrete input and output sequences.
-The matrix, however, has an important property --- any given input and output sequences do not uniquely determine matrix $U$.
+The identification problem for the discrete Urysohn operator consists in finding the unknown elements of matrix $U$ using known input and output sequences.
+The Urysohn matrix, however, has an important property --- any given input and output sequences do not uniquely determine matrix $U$.
 More specifically, the Urysohn matrix of size $m \times n$ contains $\left(m - 1\right)$ elements that can be selected arbitrarily.
-Therefore, the following theorem can be introduced.
+This property can be formulated into the following theorem.

-\textbf{Theorem.} For any given input and output sequences of a Urysohn system \eqref{eq:UryshonDiscr} and \eqref{eq:UryshonDiscrContr}, when $m > 1$, there are infinitely many Urysohn matrices, for which the input sequence is converted exactly to the output sequence.
+\begin{theorem} For any given quantised input sequence $k_i$ and output sequence $y_i$ of an Urysohn system \eqref{eq:UryshonDiscr}, when $m > 1$, there are infinitely many Urysohn matrices, for which the input sequence is converted exactly to the output sequence.
 Moreover, when $\left(m - 1\right)$ elements of the Urysohn matrix are prescribed, selected such that not more than one element from each row of the Urysohn matrix is prescribed, there is a unique set of remaining $\left(m n - m + 1\right)$ elements, such that the discrete Urysohn operator exactly converts the input sequence to the output sequence.
-In this case, these remaining $\left(m n - m + 1\right)$ elements linearly depend on the values of the prescribed $\left(m - 1\right)$ elements.
+In this case, these remaining $\left(m n - m + 1\right)$ elements linearly depend on the values of the prescribed $\left(m - 1\right)$ elements. \end{theorem}